Code-Institute-Submissions/m24-salon-app/README.md

 When the administrator/hairdresser clicks on graphs he or she can view a bar chart showing each month’s turn over including expenditure.
 Beneath the barchart a pie chart shows proportional comparisons of each quarter.
-The JSON format dataset can be used to generate detailed excel spread sheets which can be then be sent on to the accountant.
+The JSON format dataset can be used to generate detailed excel spread sheets which can then be sent on to the accountant.

-This Web App was built as the second project for the Code Institute's classroom bootcamp.
-It is an app which uses html css and Pythons backend *Flask* framework and front-end framework is *Materialixe*.

 ## Live Demo
-<a href="http://m24-plug-humancode.c9users.io:8080/" >**Follow this link to view deployed version of the web app **</a>
+<a href="https://m24-hairsalon-app.herokuapp.com/" >**Follow this link to view deployed version of the web app **</a>

 ## Components
+This Web App was built using html css and front-end framework *Materialixe*, the backend uses microframework *Flask*.

 #### Flask
-A Python micro-framework that was used to serve the data and render the HTML pages for this Application
+Is a micro web framework written in Python.
+It is classified as a microframework because it does not require particular tools or libraries.

 #### Python
 A Python file name app.py renders index.html and builds a web server using pymongo to interact with MongoDB

 #### MongoDB database
+stores data in flexible, JSON-like documents, meaning fields can vary from document to document and data structure can be changed over time

 ### Materialize